You know how one person can change the energy of a room?

 Let’s start with a simple perspective flip, and focus on what we have.
 Chances are, it’s a lot.
 And as your friends with health benefits, we have no choice but to share our “haves” with you.

-Thanks to the year-that-shall-not-be-named, some of our favorite acts of wellness are gaining momentum.
+Even as the pandemic goes on, some of our favorite acts of wellness are gaining momentum.
 We’re talking about a renewed love for cooking, getting more sleep, having time for hobbies, and making health and happiness more attainable for everyone — no exceptions.

 Each individual has a unique feel-good formula, so we thought we’d share our insider recipes.